mikitex70/redmine_drawio/README.md

   ![Diagram placeholder][diagramPlaceholder]

-  Double click on the diagram to start editing with the embedded editor.
-When you save the the diagram the editor will close, the diagram will be saved (versioned) in the specified DMSF documents path for the current project, and the diagram will be automatically updated.
+  For PNG and SVG diagrams, double click on the diagram to start editing with the embedded editor.
+When you save the the diagram the editor will close, the diagram will be saved in a new attachment and the reference in the wiki/issue page is updated.

+  For XML diagrams, a toolbar will appear when the mouse enters the diagram area; in the toolbar there is a button for start editing the diagram.

 - the following macro options are available (default values are shown):
   - ``size=number`` : force image width, in pixels (default, show in original size)
+  - only for XML diagrams:
+    - ``hilight=#0000ff``: color to highlight diagram hyperlinks
+    - ``tbautohide=true``: if `false` the toolbar is always visibile (if there are buttons), else it will be shown only when the mouse enters the diagram area
+    - ``lightbox=false``: activates the *LightBox* viewer button in the toolbar
+    - ``zoom=false``: activates the zoom buttons in the toolbar
+    - ``page=number``: if not empty a *page selector* will appear in the toolbar (for multi-page diagrams) and the initial page (starting from 0) will be selected
+    - ``layers``: if set as a list of space separated number of layers, those layer will be activated for default, and a *layer selector* controlo will appear in the toolbar.

 Like for the ``drawio_attach`` macro, in the toolbar editor there is a button with icon ![drawio_attach icon](assets/images/jstb_drawio_dmsf.png) that opens a dialog that can be used to insert a macro for a new diagram to be saved as [DMSF] document.